It’s no secret that the market for online courses is big – and it’s getting bigger.

 That’s why the key to creating an amazing course content is to start with a clear outline.

 And whether you’re creating a free email-course or your first paid course, here’s what you absolutely need to remember:

 When people create online courses, they think they need to create some big, in-depth online course that covers EVERYTHING they know…

 Don’t do that.
 It’s a waste of time.
 Especially if you’re JUST getting started.

 My first online course was 3 little videos and a worksheet.
-And as I showed you earlier, they were ugly videos.
+And yet, it helped kick off my entire business.

 Just 3 little videos and some worksheets.